 Texas Reskilling Support Fund Grant Program

-The Texas Reskilling Support Fund Grant Program provides emergency educational support to students that have been most significantly impacted by the COVID-19 pandemic.
-The fund aids in the continuation of their education and economic recovery.
+The Texas Reskilling Support Fund Grant Program provided emergency educational support to students that were most significantly impacted by the COVID-19 pandemic.
+This program closed on September 30, 2022.

-- displaced Texas workers who need to reskill or upskill to get back into the workforce and
+1. Displaced Texas workers who needed to reskill or upskill to get back into the workforce and

-- Texas students who have previously stopped out of higher education institutions without completing a postsecondary credential.
+2. Texas students who were previously stopped out of higher education institutions without completing a postsecondary credential.

 Grant Purpose

-Reskilling Grants allow institutions to provide financial assistance to Texas students through coverage of student tuition and fees.
-The grants support students pursuing the completion of high value credentials.
-Reskilling Grants are intended to be deployed as quickly as reasonably possible during the grant period.
+Reskilling Grants allowed institutions to provide financial assistance to Texas students through coverage of student tuition and fees.
+The grants support students pursuing the completion of high-value credentials.
+Reskilling Grants were intended to be deployed as quickly as reasonably possible during the grant period.

 Funding Source

-The Texas Reskilling Support Fund Grant Program stems from the allocation of $175 million provided to the Texas Higher Education Coordinating Board from the Governor’s Emergency Educational Relief (GEER) Fund.
-GEER dollars, in turn, originate from the U.S. Department of Education’s administration of the Education Stabilization Fund in the Coronavirus Aid, Relief and Economic Security (CARES) Act of 2020.
+The Texas Reskilling Support Fund Grant Program stemmed from the allocation of $175 million provided to the Texas Higher Education Coordinating Board (THECB) from the Governor’s Emergency Educational Relief (GEER) Fund.
+GEER dollars, in turn, originated from the U.S. Department of Education’s administration of the Education Stabilization Fund in the Coronavirus Aid, Relief, and Economic Security (CARES) Act of 2020.
 The CARES Act (HR 748/S 3548 of the 116th Congress) was signed into law on March 27, 2020.

 Program Modifications for All Reskilling Grant Rounds Retroactive to January 1, 2022

-On March 9, 2022 THECB announced a modification for all Rounds of the Texas Reskilling Support Fund Grant Program that are effective from January 1, 2022.
-The announcement, Texas Reskilling Support Fund Grant Program Modification, modifies Section 5.2 of all versions of the Reskilling RFA regarding student eligibility.
-With this modification, a student need not be prior enrolled or hold postsecondary credit to be eligible for Reskilling grant program support.
+On March 9, 2022, THECB announced a modification for all rounds of the Texas Reskilling Support Fund Grant Program that are effective from January 1, 2022.
+The announcement, Texas Reskilling Support Fund Grant Program Modification, modifies Section 5.2 of all versions of the Reskilling Grant RFA regarding student eligibility.
+With this modification, a student need not be prior enrolled or hold postsecondary credit to be eligible for Reskilling Grant Program support.

-The emphasis on non-traditional students remains intact with the March 9, 2022 changes.
-The six-month or one long semester gap requirement applies to everyone receiving Reskilling support, including relatively recent high school graduates.
+The emphasis on nontraditional students remains intact with the March 9, 2022, changes.
+The six-month or one long semester gap requirement applies to everyone receiving Reskilling Grant support, including relatively recent high school graduates.

 Program Modifications for Reskilling Grants Rounds One and Two